 Pregnancy / Lactation

+Avoid use.
 Information regarding safety and efficacy in pregnancy and lactation is lacking.

-No information is available.
+No information regarding toxicity is available.

 This information relates to an herbal, vitamin, mineral or other dietary supplement.
 This product has not been reviewed by the FDA to determine whether it is safe or effective and is not subject to the quality standards and safety information collection standards that are applicable to most prescription drugs.
 This information should not be used to decide whether or not to take this product.
 This information does not endorse this product as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about this product.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to this product.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You should talk with your health care provider for complete information about the risks and benefits of using this product.